 And while star magnolias are typically associated with white flowers, there are also varieties that produce shades of pink.
 All of them are a magnet for pollinators, which gives your other plants an early start on the season.

 But, for those who think star magnolias are all about spring, think again.
 The little trees offer fall and winter interest as well.
 In autumn, the foliage turns yellow, then bronze, providing an interesting complement to other fall colors.

-Compact and twiggy, star magnolia’s many-branched shape provides great winter interest.
-And its shiny chestnut brown twigs and smooth gray trunk turn silvery with age.
-Moreover, the buds that appear in late winter are fat and fuzzy, just like pussy willows.
+Furthermore, star magnolia’s twiggy, many-branched shape provides great winter interest.
+The branches are colored a shiny, chestnut brown while the tree’s smooth gray trunk slowly turns silvery with age.
+As an added plus, the buds, which appear in late winter, are fat and fuzzy, just like pussy willows.

 TOP STAR MAGNOLIA VARIETIES TO TRY

 Ready to give star magnolia a try?
 Below are some the most popular cultivars that offer reliable, low-maintenance early spring color.

 ‘Centennial’ produces fragrant, waterlily-shaped blossoms in early to mid spring.
 The large white flowers often have a pink tinge at the base of the petals.

 ‘Jane Platt’ produces double, scented, pale pink flowers with long, narrow petals in early to mid spring.

 ‘Royal Star’ has pale pink buds that open in early spring to pure white flowers.
 In particular, this cultivar is known for its almost 5-inch (12 cm) wide flowers with up to 30 petals.
 ‘Royal Star’ blooms later than the species.

 ‘Rosea’ is a pink-flowered variety.
 It has a rounded shape and dense bushy habit.
 This cultivar flowers a month later than the species, or in late April.